vadistic/vats/packages/client/src/components/host/README.md

 ### How to get it working...

-Currently I'm using it client-side and only scalar fields or create/delete/connect/disconnect of top level fields relations.
+Currently I'm using it client-side and only scalar fields AND create/delete/connect/disconnect of top level fields relations.

 1. Query data with apollo-client and send it down the context.
 One host component for one type, in one place - that handles response validation, loading state etc. Those can be also nested.